 Common Mistake: Treating a as the horizontal semi-axis by reflex.
 In x2a2+y2b2=1 , a is just the denominator under x2 .
 In Q2, a=2 is smaller than b=3 , so the ellipse is taller than it is wide.
 The product π a b is unaffected, but a wrong sketch costs the derivation marks.

 • Using vertical strips on Q4.
-The parabola-and-line region needs horizontal strips, else the upper boundary changes at x=94 and forces a split integral.
+The parabola-and-line region needs horizontal strips, or the upper boundary changes at x=94 .

-• Forgetting the sin-1 term when applying a2-x2 dx .
-Without it the ellipse area comes out wrong.
+• Forgetting the sin-1 term in a2-x2 dx , which gives the wrong ellipse area.

-• Skipping the closed-form check.
-CBSE expects π a b or 14π r2 written as verification.
+• Skipping the closed-form check: CBSE expects π a b or 14π r2 as verification.

-• Dropping the factor of 4 from the four-quadrant symmetry and computing only the first-quadrant area.
+• Dropping the factor of 4 from the four-quadrant symmetry.

-• Reading the wrong root of the curve, taking the negative branch where the region lies above the axis.
+• Reading the wrong root of the curve, taking the negative branch above the axis.

 Solved Example from Exercise 8.1: Area of the Ellipse in Q1

 Question 1 asks for the area enclosed by x216+y29=1 .
 Comparing with the standard form gives a=4 , b=3 .
-The full solution in the this Class 12 page runs the symmetric integral; the sample steps below show the load-bearing lines.
+The sample steps below show the key lines.

 Sample step: Solve for the first-quadrant branch, y=3416-x2 .
 By symmetry, A=4043416-x2 dx=30416-x2 dx .